project-sunbird/project-sunbird.github.io/pages/features-documentation/addingresources.md

 published: true
 allowSearch: true
 ---
 On Sunbird, Resources refers to the available stock of content.
+The various categories of resources that are available on Sunbird include:

+- Experiment
+- Learn
+- Play
+- Practice
+- Read
+- Teach
+- Test

-Content creators can use content from the existing list or create a resource.
-Four types of content are available in resources:
+Content creators can add resources from the existing list or create new resources.
+For details on creating resources, refer <a href="features-documentation/resource_creation" target="_blank">Creating Resources</a>

-<br>1.
-Study Material
-<br>2.
-Activities
-<br>3.
-Tests
-<br>4.
-Worksheets
-<br>Resources can be added to book, course, collection, or lesson plan.
+Only published resources can be selected and added while creating content.
+Resources can be added to Book, Collection, Course or Lesson Plan.

 ## Adding Resources to Units or Chapters